Outliers and bounded rank perturbation for non-Hermitian random band matrices: Proof of Applications

-Therefore the claim of Theorem \ref{theorem1.1} for Gaussian entries (case (1)) follow from Theorem \ref{gaussianmastertheorem} with $\rho=0$, and the claim of Theorem \ref{theorem1.1} for bounded entries (case (2)) follow from Theorem \ref{nongaussianmastertheorem} with $\rho=0$.
-As we assume the graphs $G_N$ are increasing and $X_N$ can be embedded as a submatrix of $X_{N+1}$, the almost sure statement follows from an application of Borel-Cantelli lemma.
+Therefore the claim of Theorem \ref{theorem1.1} for Gaussian entries (case (1)) follows from Theorem \ref{gaussianmastertheorem} with $\rho=0$, and the claim of Theorem \ref{theorem1.1} for bounded entries (case (2)) follows from Theorem \ref{nongaussianmastertheorem} with $\rho=0$.
+Note that the assumption $d_N\gg (\log N)^3$ was made to justify \eqref{smallness} via \eqref{4.44}, so that we can use Theorem \ref{gaussianmastertheorem}.
+After realizing the matrices $X_N$ on a common probability space, the almost sure statement follows from an application of Borel-Cantelli lemma.
+This completes the proof in cases (1) and (2).

 It remains to prove Theorem \ref{theorem1.1} case (3), where entries are i.i.d. with finite $p$-th moment.
-We begin with a moment estimate similar to \cite{brailovskaya2022universality}, Corollary 3.32: By our assumption on $d_N$ we have $(d_N)^{-1}(Nd_N)^\frac{2}{p}<< (\log N)^{-4}$.
+We begin with a moment estimate similar to \cite{brailovskaya2022universality}, Corollary 3.32: By our assumption on $d_N$ we have $(d_N)^{-1}(Nd_N)^\frac{2}{p}\ll (\log N)^{-4}$.
 Therefore we conclude that we can find a deterministic sequence $a_N\searrow 0$ such that with probability $1-o(1)$, For regularity reasons we also assume that $a_N\geq (\log N)^{-\frac{4}{p-2}}$.